 Alternatively if you have a single dressing, this should be removed to assist wound healing five days after your operation or as advised by your surgeon.
 An appointment will be made for this within the nurse-led wound dressings clinic.
-Alternatively, you can attend your GP practice to have the dressing removed.
+Alternatively you can attend your GP practice to have the dressing removed.

-You might find that as the bruising develops, you become uncomfortable and sore.
-Painkillers such as paracetamol should be enough to take this uncomfortable feeling away, if you can take them (always read the label; do not exceed the recommended dose).
+You might find that as the bruising develops you become uncomfortable and sore.
+Painkillers such as paracetamol should be enough to take this uncomfortable feeling away.